 Our main research area concerns understanding the fundamental properties of materials with a size in between individual molecules and macroscopic objects.
 These nanometer scale materials have physical characteristics that are strong functions of their size and shape, with properties that can be easily manipulated to address a given application.
-Our research interests are currently focused on fundamental photophysical studies of carbon nanotubes and semiconductor nanocrystal quantum dots, and the integration of these materials into novel devices for conversion of solar energy into chemical fuels.
+Our research interests are currently focused on fundamental photophysical studies of carbon nanotubes and semiconductor nanocrystal quantum dots, and the integration of these materials into novel integrated nano-molecular systems for photocatalysis, such as the conversion of solar energy into chemical fuels.
 These studies are highly interdisciplinary, and lie at the interface between chemistry, optics, physics, applied physics, and materials science.

 Carbon nanotubes consist of a hexagonal network of carbon atoms rolled up into a cylinder.
 Nanotubes are typically tens to hundreds of microns long, while their diameter is usually only around 1 nanometer.
 The quantum confinement of electrons around the nanotube results in unexpected properties.
 For example, carbon nanotubes can be either metallic or semiconducting, depending on the diameter and helicity of the carbon lattice.
 We are concerned with understanding fundamental electronic and optical characteristics of single carbon nanotubes, such as the physical nature of the nanotube photoexcited state, and exploring nanotubes for applications in photoinduced charge transfer.
 These investigations are carried out using atomic force microscopy, as well as single molecule and ultrafast optical spectroscopy (Figure 1).

 Figure 1.
 Images of fluorescence from individual carbon nanotubes under an applied electrochemical bias.
 Different nanotubes emit light at different applied potentials showing the strong influence of the local environment on nanotube optoelectronic properties.